Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 4- calcium carbonate

-6. In a solution of which substance will litmus change color to red:
+6. In a solution of what substance will litmus change color to red:

 2- in alkali